Frequently Asked Questions

 3. When do I collect my Robe/Gown?

-You will collect your robe/gown on the day of your ceremony.
+You will collect your robe/gown on the day of your ceremony in the Parry Williams Building on Penglais Campus.
 Staff will be on hand to direct you to the robing area.
-Further information will be provided in advance of the ceremonies.

 4. What do I need to bring with me to collect my robe/gown?